-VI.1 The provisions of this Part (VI) apply where a company as referred to in section I.1 (the offeree/transferor company) is to be taken over by, or absorbed into, the transferee company pursuant to a merger or another company in the same group as the transferee company, through a merger or quasi-merger.
-In this context, merger is equated with another corresponding type of corporate group.
+V.1 The provisions of this Part (V) apply where a company as referred to in Chapter 2, section 1, second paragraph of the Stock Market (Takeover Bids) Act (SFS 2006:451) (the offeree/transferor company) is to be taken over by, or absorbed into, the transferee company, or another company in the same group as the transferee company, pursuant to a merger or quasi-merger.
+In this context, a group of companies of a comparable type is equated with a group.
 In such cases as referred to herein, the rules shall be applied in a manner equivalent to what would have applied had the transferee company been an offeror that has made a takeover bid for the shares in the offeree company.
-Section VI.2 excludes certain provisions from such application.
+Section V.3 excludes certain provisions from such application.

-From a minority shareholder protection perspective, similar interests worthy of protection are relevant irrespective of whether the takeover of an offeree/transferor company is carried out in the form a takeover procedure or e.g. through a merger or quasi-merger.
-Therefore, Part VI provides that, subject to only a few exceptions which are specified in section VI.2, the takeover rules apply mutatis mutandis to mergers and quasi-mergers.
+From a minority shareholder protection perspective, similar interests worthy of protection are relevant irrespective of whether the takeover of an offeree/transferor company is carried out in the form of a takeover procedure or e.g. through a merger procedure.
+Therefore, Part V provides that, subject to only a few exceptions which are specified in section V.3, the takeover rules apply mutatis mutandis to mergers and quasi-mergers.

-The provisions of Part VI apply to the same group of transferor companies as the takeover rules in general, including foreign companies with shares traded on the Marketplace.
+The provisions of Part V apply to the same group of transferor companies as the takeover rules in general, including certain foreign companies whose shares are admitted to trading in Sweden.

-Part VI applies where the transferor company is to be taken over by, or absorbed into, the transferee company or another company in the same group as the transferee company, pursuant to a merger (compare or quasi-merger.
-Merger means a procedure pursuant to Chapter 23 of the Swedish Companies Act) or an equivalent procedure under the laws of another country.
-Quasi-merger means a procedure which is functionally similar to a merger or which otherwise brings to the fore interests worthy of protection similarly to a takeover bid or a merger.
-It may, for example, involve a scheme of arrangement or an amalgamation.
+Part V applies where the transferor company is to be taken over by, or absorbed into, the transferee company, or another company in the same group as the transferee company, pursuant to a merger or quasi-merger.
+Merger means a procedure as referred to in Chapter 23 of the Swedish Companies Act or an equivalent procedure as referred to in the legislation of another country.
+Quasi-merger means a procedure which is functionally similar to a merger or otherwise gives rise to similar interests worthy of protection as in the case of a takeover bid or a merger.
+Examples include schemes of arrangement and amalgamations.

 In such cases as are referred to herein, the takeover rules apply mutatis mutandis.
 These provisions must be interpreted in light of the aim of causing the rules also to apply to mergers and quasi-mergers, namely that similar interests worthy of protection as regards holders of securities are relevant irrespective of whether the takeover of the transferor company takes place pursuant to a takeover bid or a merger procedure.
 Clearly, certain provisions of the takeover rules are not relevant at all in the case of a merger procedure.
-Such provisions are excluded pursuant to section VI.2.
+Such provisions are excluded pursuant to section V.3.
 Other provisions must often be adapted to ensure that they apply appropriately to a merger procedure and that they are given a common sense meaning which satisfies the relevant interests worthy of protection in such a situation.
 By virtue of section I.2, the Securities Council can also grant exemptions from the rules or issue rulings on the manner in which the rules are to be applied.